ProjectDIVT/divt-blockchain/README.md

 ## Decentralized Inteligent Value Transactions

-We are a team from UKTC Pravec, Bulgaria, trying to create a blockchain cryptocurrency with educational purposes.
+We are a team from UKTC Pravets, Bulgaria, trying to create a blockchain cryptocurrency with educational purposes.